Joseph-igbi/Book-Webapp-/README.md

 * Code fully integrated into a Version Control System using the Feature-Branch model which will subsequently be built through a CI server and deployed to a cloud-based virtual machine

 ## Deliverables
 The CRUD web app being created to meet the project scope is a Book Library application.
-On the app, Users can navigate through a book database containing thousands of books to find one they would be interested in reading.
+On the app, Users can navigate through a book database containing over six thousand books to find one they would be interested in reading.
 They will also be able to create personal shelves to which their favourite books in the app can be added or removed.

 In light of this, the minimum viable product for the app has been defined as the following- Users must be able to: